jbmadsen/ctf-writeups/PicoCTF-2018/Reversing/be-quick-or-be-dead-1/Readme.md

 gdb be-quick-or-be-dead-1
 ```

-and have a look at the disassembly of the main function, and take it from there.
+and have a look at the disassembly of the main function, and take it from there:

 ```gdb
 (gdb) set disassembly-flavor intel